-The situation is more complicated in the case of H2TBP/N2 (not shown).
-Indeed, 4 sites giving rise to SE signals at 13678 cm-1 (731.1 nm), 13687 cm-1 (730.6 nm), 13694 cm-1 (730.3 nm) and 13701 cm-1 (729.9 nm) were identified, with possibilities for exciting several sites at one time because of possible transfers from one site to another as reported already for H2Pc [1].
-In this case, the excitation spectra of SE lines exhibit quite intense phonon bands allowing the simultaneous excitation of all the sites.
+The situation is more complicated in the case of H_2TBP/N_2 (not shown).
+Indeed, four sites giving rise to SE signals at 13678 cm-1 (731.1 nm), 13687 cm-1 (730.6 nm), 13694 cm-1 (730.3 nm) and 13701 cm-1 (729.9 nm) were time because of possible transfers from one site to another as reported already for H_2Pc .1 In this case the excitation spectra of SE lines exhibit quite intense phonon bands allowing the simultaneous excitation of all sites.

-Upon excitation of the $Q_Y$ band of H2TBP/Ar, the observation of two sites is still revealed by the occurrence of stimulated emission, but the excitation spectra recorded were found to be more complex, due to vibronic coupling between vibrational levels from the lower $Q_X$ state and the electronic $Q_Y$ state.
-While monitoring one or the other site, the corresponding excitation spectra were revealed, demonstrating that they have the same structure simply shifted with respect to the one another by $\sim 4$ cm-1, the exact energy spacing between the two sites.
-From this important observation, we can conclude that the vibronic coupling between $Q_X$ and $Q_Y$ is quite similar for the two sites, and that no phonon modes are contributing (Fig. 5,b).
-For $Q_Y$ in the case of H2TBP/N2, the situation (also not shown) needs to be clarified as disturbances due to excitation of phonon modes from the matrix are also assumed to contribute.
-Under $Q_Y$ excitation, only the two main SE lines located at 13678 cm-1 (731.1 nm) and 13687 cm-1 (730.6 nm) are clearly observed, allowing the identification of two main sites separated by about ~9 cm-1.
+Upon excitation of the Q_Y band of H2TBP/Ar the observation of two sites is still revealed by the occurrence of stimulated emission, but the excitation spectra recorded were found to be more complex due to vibronic coupling between vibrational levels from the lower Q_X state and the electronic Q_Y state.
+While monitoring one or the other site, the corresponding excitation spectra were revealed, demonstrating that they have the same structure simply shifted with respect to the one another by $\sim 4 \text{ cm}^{-1}$, the exact energy spacing between the two sites.
+From this important observation we can conclude that the vibronic coupling between Q_X and Q_Y is quite similar for the two sites, and that no phonon modes are contributing (Fig. 5b).
+For Q_Y in the case of H2TBP/N2, the situation (also not shown) needs to be clarified as disturbances due to excitation of phonon modes from the matrix are also assumed to contribute.
+Under Q_Y excitation, only the two main SE lines located at 13678 cm-1 (731.1 nm) and 13687 cm-1 (730.6 nm) are clearly observed, allowing the identification of two main sites separated by about $\sim 9 \text{ cm}^{-1}$.

-In the case of the fluorescence spectra of ZnTBP/Ar under pulsed laser excitation, no stimulated emission enhancement could be observed whatever the incident laser intensity was.
+In the case of the fluorescence spectra of ZnTBP/Ar under pulsed laser excitation no stimulated emission enhancement could be observed irrespective of the incident laser intensity.
 A similar observation was also reported for H2TBP/Xe.
-A possible explanation of the absence of stimulated emission in the case of ZnTBP and H2TBP/Xe could be due to the heavy atom (Zn or Xe) effect which increases the probability of the intersystem crossing rate from the excited singlet $S_1$ state level to the lower lying triplet $T_1$ state.
-This non-radiative relaxation mechanism is then competing with the fluorescence and thereby reduces the chance of the excited singlet state population for reaching the threshold condition.
-As a consequence of the enhanced intersystem crossing the triplet state is efficiently populated, leading to the observation of phosphorescence signal.
+A possible explanation of the absence of stimulated emission in the case of ZnTBP and H2TBP/Xe could be the heavy atom (Zn or Xe) effect which increases the probability of the intersystem crossing rate from the excited singlet S_1 state level to the lower lying triplet T_1 state.
+This non-radiative relaxation mechanism then competes with the fluorescence and thereby reduces the chance of the excited singlet state population for reaching the threshold condition.
+As a consequence of the enhanced intersystem crossing the triplet state is efficiently populated, leading to the observation of a phosphorescence signal.

+3. c-phosphorescence

-c-phosphorescence.
-In the case of ZnTBP/Ar, for which no stimulated emission could be monitored, conversely a rather strong phosphorescence signal was recorded with a lifetime longer than 30 ms. The corresponding phosphorescence spectrum is shown in Fig. 6.
+In the case of ZnTBP/Ar, for which no stimulated emission could be monitored, a rather strong phosphorescence signal was recorded with a lifetime longer than 30 ms. The corresponding phosphorescence spectrum is shown in Fig. 6.